 Alternative names for this test include phosphorus test, P, PO4, and phosphorus-serum.

-What is the phosphate blood test used for?
+Why is a phosphate blood test done?

 The phosphate level in a blood test can be used to determine the following: